Thermic effect of food (TEF)

 Her diet was a "classic" bro-split: rice and chicken.
 Lots of protein, low fat, moderate carbs.
 The problem, in my opinion, wasn't the macros on paper, but the sources and structure.
 The food was too processed and monotonous (lots of protein powder, low-fat products).
 TEF was compromised by the lack of whole foods and fiber.

 What did we do?
-We kept calories almost the same (around 1500 kcal), but fundamentally changed the composition:
+We kept the calories almost the same (around 1500 kcal) but fundamentally changed the composition:

 1. Replaced 2 out of 3 doses of whey protein with whole foods: Instead of a post-workout shake, she started eating a large portion of baked white fish with vegetables.